ebrahimelkhateb/ivolveTraining-tasks/Linux/Lab3/README.md

 ```
 #!/bin/bash

-// Iterate through all possible IP addresses in the 172.16.17.x subnet
+# Loop through all possible values of x (0 to 255)
-for i in {0..255}; do
+for x in {0..255}
-  // Define the current IP address
-  ip="172.16.17.$i"
+do

-  // Ping the IP address with a timeout of 1 second (adjustable)
+  # Ping the current IP with a timeout of 1 second (-c 1 sends 1 packet, -W 1 sets timeout to 1 second)
-  ping -W 1 -c 1 $ip
+  if ping -c 1 -W 1 172.16.17.$x > /dev/null 2>&1

-  // Check the exit status of the ping command
-  if [ $? -eq 0 ]; then
+  then
+    # If ping succeeds
-    echo "Server $ip is up and running"
+    echo "Server 172.16.17.$x is up and running"
   else
+    # If ping fails
-    echo "Server $ip is unreachable"
+    echo "Server 172.16.17.$x is unreachable"
   fi
 done

 ```
 ## Steps to Use the Script:
 ### 1- Create the Script File: Save the script to a file :